sniner/adnix/README.md

 The other configuration files are located in that conf.d subfolder, including the file produced by this script.

+### Dnsmasq

+Option '--dnsmasq' produces ouput for Dnsmasq.

+    sudo adnix --dnsmasq --file /etc/dnsmasq.d/adnix

+If you have NetworkManager start Dnsmasq:

+    sudo adnix --dnsmasq --file /etc/NetworkManager/dnsmasq.d/adnix

+Otherwise you have to

 ### Periodic update

 Create a cronjob for the update_unbound script and run it once every week or